-As a consequence, the solid undergoes to a phase transition from insulator to conductor.
+As a consequence, such a solid undergoes to a phase transition from insulator to conductor when the temperature is increased!

 A semiconductor is an insulator with a relatively small gap between the valence and conduction bands.

 The gap is small enough that at room temperature (T ~ 300K), such a phase transition has already happened.